Two-loop application of the Breitenlohner-Maison/'t Hooft-Veltman scheme with non-anticommuting $\gamma_5$: Full renormalization and symmetry-restoring counterterms in an abelian chiral gauge theory: BRST Symmetry Breaking and its Restoration; Evaluation of the One-Loop Finite Counterterm Action

 \section{BRST Symmetry Breaking and its Restoration; Evaluation of the One-Loop Finite Counterterm Action $S_\text{fct}^{1}$}

-In the previous section we determined the singular counterterms action $S_\text{sct}^1$ \cref{eq:Ssct1L}.
+In the previous section we determined the singular counterterms action $S_\text{sct}^1$, \cref{eq:Ssct1L}.
 Here we discuss the determination of symmetry-restoring counterterms $S_\text{fct}^1$ at the one-loop level.
 We follow the general procedure outlined in \cref{sec:multiloopformulae} but will be brief since the computation is essentially a special case of the one presented in Ref.\ \cite{Belusca-Maito:2020ala}.
 We begin by specializing the general formulae of \cref{sec:multiloopformulae} to the one-loop case, then we present the results and a brief discussion.
+At the one-loop level the structure of renormalization can be written as